 With an average of 5 rooms in any home according to BBC, this seems like a paradox.
 However, there’s also a chance that you’re not using all the available storage space you already have as efficiently as possible.
 There is a number of ways you can create more storage space to fit in anything you need.

 Use Your Garage For More Than Junk

 Organize the garage!
 Your garage has the biggest storage potential in the entire home, yet people usually only store stuff that objectively belongs in the trash but they are too sentimental to throw away.
 This is a huge mistake, as the garage can be used to store everything from gym equipment, garage door parts, Christmas decorations, lawn and backyard equipment, barbecue necessities and more.
-Make sure you are using all the precious available storage space in your garage by adding overhead storage racks offered by companies such as Good Garage and maximizing every inch of the available space.
+Make sure you are using all the precious available storage space in your garage by adding overhead storage racks and maximizing every inch of the available space.

 Of course, if you’re looking to store valuable items in your garage, we would recommend that you set up an alarm system, a good lock and a sturdy garage door.

 If you use all these tricks and still find you’re lacking storage space for some of your items, don’t be afraid to store some of it in a self storage facility equipped with enough vertical space and overhead storage racks.
 These specialized facilities offer a lot of storage space for items you rarely or never use, and will make sure they are stored safely and securely for you to access whenever you need them.
 To help you transport your stuff to the storage unit, consider hiring a Man and Van company.
 Storing old furniture which you no longer use?
 Read this comprehensive guide on hiring furniture movers.